Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF Latency Modeling

 \section{HLF Latency Modeling}

 In this section, we conduct \ac{HLF} latency modeling based on the probability distribution fitting method.
-We first define latency types in \ac{HLF}, and provide the experimental setup of our \ac{HLF} network, used for experiments.
-For the probability distribution fitting method, we define three useful probability distributions with their \acp{PDF} and \acp{CDF}, and finally provide our \ac{HLF} latency model.
+We first define latency types in \ac{HLF}, and provide the experimental setup of our \ac{HLF} networks.
+For the probability distribution fitting method, we first capture transaction latency samples from the \ac{HLF} networks.
+We then the best fit distribution for each latency type, and finally provide our \ac{HLF} latency model.
 For evaluating goodness-of-fit of our modeling, we also conduct the \ac{KS} test.
-The feasibility conditions for our latency modeling are also discussed with providing the cases, for which the probability distribution fitting method does not work well.
+The feasibility conditions for our latency modeling are discussed with providing the cases, for which the probability distribution fitting method does not work well.